-Selection of applicants for the MA Program is based on cumulative GPA.
-Students with the highest cumulative GPA are admitted.
+Selection of applicants for the MA Program is based on cumulative college GPA.
+Students with the highest cumulative college GPA are admitted.

 Successful applicants will receive a packet from the Allied Health Department detailing these next steps.
 DO NOT include these items with the application.

 Pay a $50, non-refundable, acceptance fee.

 Provide documentation of 7-hour Washington state HIV/AIDS certificate.

 Provide documentation of immunizations (for more information, click here).

 Provide verification of major medical insurance (accident/injury).

 Provide results of a five-panel drug test from a certified lab.

 Provide proof of liability insurance (calculated into tuition and fees at time of registration; tuition receipt can thus be used as proof).